 Some vehicles have a brake controller built-in from the factory.
 If so, they will usually look similar to the picture below, with + and - buttons to increase or decrease the braking effectiveness of the trailer, and a slider switch with which to manually apply the trailer brakes when manual activation is needed.

 If your tow vehicle does not have a built-in brake controller, then an aftermarket brake controller will be required.
 If you do not already have one, it can be installed by most RV and trailer sales or service businesses.
 Tekonsha makes a number of quality brake controllers that can be installed as seen in the image below.
 We also offer portable brake controllers for rent if you do not wish to install one in your vehicle.

 Some of our RV Rental customers wish to tow a trailer behind their rental RV.
 We do allow towing, with certain limitations.
 Read on to see how it works:

 In most cases our RVs have a maximum towing capacity of 5000#.
-We do allow towing, but require you to keep the loaded trailer under this 5000# limit.
+We do allow towing, but require you to limit the loaded trailer to no more than 4000#.
 Also, due to the increased wear on the RV drivetrain, there is an additional fee of $.10 per mile for all miles if you wish to tow a trailer in our RV.